Take the Work Out of Networking (An Introvert’s Guide to Making Connections That Count)

 Networking has garnered a reputation as a sort of necessary evil in the modern business world.
 Some do relish the opportunity to boldly work the room, introduce themselves to strangers, and find common career ground—but for many others, the experience is often awkward, or even terrifying.

 The common networking advice for introverts are variations on the theme of overcoming or “fixing” their quiet tendencies.
 But Karen Wickre is a self-described introvert who has worked in Silicon Valley for 30 years.
 She shows you to embrace your true nature to create sustainable connections that can be called upon for you to get—and give—career assistance, advice, introductions, and lasting connections.

 Karen’s “embrace your quiet side” approach is for anyone who finds themselves shying away from traditional networking activities, or for those who would rather be curled up with a good book on a Friday night than out at a party.
 For example, if you’re anxious about that big professional mixer full of people you don’t know, she advises you to consider skipping it (many of these are not productive), and instead set up an intimate, one-on-one coffee date.
 She shows how to truly make the most out of social media to sustain what she calls “the loose touch habit” to build your own brain trust to last a lifetime.

 With compelling arguments and creative strategies, this new way to network is perfect not only for introverts, but for anyone who wants for a less conventional approach to get ahead in today’s job market.

 Disclosure: The button below is an Amazon Associates link.
-By using it to purchase this book on Amazon, you get the exact same price you would if you went to Amazon directly, however, SpeedUpMyJobSearch.com will be paid a small referral fee (less than 10 cents per dollar) for referring you.
-That helps us maintain this site and keep our enrollments low.
+By using it to purchase this book on Amazon, you get the exact same price you would if you went to Amazon directly, however, SpeedUpMyJobSearch.com will be paid a small referral fee (less than 10 cents per dollar) for referring you which helps us maintain this site and keeps our enrollments low.
 We appreciate your help!